troymessina/EnergyEnvironmentLab/experiments/03_Econservation.md

 #### Procedure

-In this exercise, you and your partners will calculate :**i)** the total change in kinetic energy of the cart and hanging mass and **ii)** the change in potential energy of the hanging mass.
+In this exercise, you and your partners will calculate 1) the total change in kinetic energy of the cart and hanging mass and 2) the change in potential energy of the hanging mass.

 1. The change in kinetic energy of the cart and hanging mass can be calculated.
 The two objects will both start at rest, so their initial kinetic energies are zero.
 The cart and the hanging mass will accelerate at the same rate (a string connects them.)
 The velocity of one object will always be equal to the velocity of the other, as long as the string remains taut.

 With the computer data analysis software, you can find the velocity of the cart or hanging mass at any point in time.
 You and your partners are interested only in the final velocity.
 (After the weight hits the floor, what happens to the speed of the cart?)
-The mass of the cart and that of the hanging mass can be determined with a triple‐beam balance.
+The mass of the cart and that of the hanging mass can be determined with an electronic scale. **In this lab it will be important to record masses.** .
 Refer to the appendix on using Capstone if necessary.
 With this information, calculate the kinetic energy of each object separately.
 Recall that kinetic energy is:

 $$
 K\!\!E = \frac{1}{2}mv^2